firstdraft/guides/conditionals.md

 ## Next Up

 As you might be starting to notice, computers just do very simple things, but they do them really fast.
-And one of the most useful things to do have computers do quickly for us is process big lists of things.
+And one of the most useful things to have computers do quickly for us is process big lists of things.
 For that, we need to learn about [Loops in Ruby](loops-in-ruby.md).